trebor/soul-bound/rfc.md

 * **On‑chain transactions**
   * MintRequests, RevocationRequests and staking operations reference
     `blockHeight` as the time anchor.
-  * Smart contracts enforce windows like “submit within N blocks of challenge”
+  * Smart contracts enforce windows like "submit within N blocks of challenge"
-    or “unlock stake after M blocks of no revocation.”
+    or "unlock stake after M blocks of no revocation."
 * **Freshness guarantees**
   * Signatures bind the timestamp or blockHeight into the signed payload.
   * Any outdated or future‑dated message is automatically invalid.